-- Setting up tables, collection bins, and supplies
+- o Setting up tables, collection bins, and supplies

-- Directing traffic
+- o Directing traffic

-- Collecting medications
+- o Collecting medications

 - Answering questions

-Set up your event
+• Set up your event

 On the day of the event arrive early to the drop off location(s) to set up.
 Make sure volunteers and law enforcement personnel are aware of their responsibilities for the day.